-Quick Answer: Printful orders inside the EU typically arrive in 7–13 business days end-to-end — 2–5 days to print at the Riga (Latvia) facility, then 5–8 days standard shipping to most of mainland Europe.
+Quick Answer: Printful orders inside the EU typically arrive in 7–13 business days end-to-end — 2–5 days to print at the Riga (Latvia) or Madrid (Spain) facility, then standard shipping to most of mainland Europe.
+According to Printful's Help Center, standard shipping from European locations takes 5–20 business days after fulfillment, with Western/Central Europe sitting at the faster end of that range.

 The UK and the EFTA states (Switzerland, Norway, Iceland, Liechtenstein) sit outside the EU customs union — separate rate tables, separate transit windows, and real customs risk for cross-border orders.